KhronosGroup/Vulkan-ValidationLayers/docs/fine_grained_locking.md

 # Introduction

-Fine grained locking is an experimental performance improvement for multithreaded workloads.
+Fine grained locking is a performance improvement for multithreaded workloads.
 It allows Vulkan calls from different threads to be validated in parallel, instead of being serialized by a global lock.
 Waiting on this lock causes performance problems for multi-threaded applications, and most Vulkan games are heavily multi-threaded.
 This feature has been tested with 15+ released games and improves performance in almost all of them, and many improve by about 150%.

 This document describes the design of the optimization and is mainly targeted at ValidationLayer developers.
 Information on how to enable and disable the optimization can be found [here](fine_grained_locking_usage.md).